zoriya/blog/content/blogs/vim/index.md

 #### Buffers and jump list

-The vim way of handling files is named buffer.
-Each file opened is named a buffer, and you don't really need to care how many buffers is open since you don't normally interact with a buffer list.
+In vim, files are stored in `buffers`.
+You can think of a buffer as an invisible tab.
+Since a buffer is invisible, you don't need to close them nor do you manually select one in a list.
 Instead, you mostly jump around opened buffers using something called the jump list.

-As its name imply, it records every file change or jump around your file (think about "Go to definition/implementation").
+As its name imply, it records when you open another file, use "Go to definition/implementation" to move elsewhere or any other action that makes the cursor jump.
 This list can then be used to jump back and forth between all those positions by using <kbd>CTRL</kbd>+<kbd>o</kbd> or <kbd>CTRL</kbd>+<kbd>i</kbd>.

 This is kinda like the "Abandon open tabs" approach with an extra jump list to quickly go back and forth on recently viewed files.

 #### Pinned files

 The jump list works great for quickly navigating between files but after jumping everywhere you probably want to go back to one of your core files.
 With tabs, I would either look at every opened file and check if that was the file I wanted, if it was, I would close every other files.
-Since vim does not have tabs, you can't look at every file for that (technically you can, using a command or a plugin but who wants that).
+Since vim does not have tabs, this method is not applicable.
 You have two solutions to navigate back to your beloved file:
  - Open your file again (what I was doing with the file-tree approach)
  - Use global marks as a way to pin files.